What is a Good Internet Upload Speed for Live Streaming?

 One of the most popular streaming uses for government agencies is for meeting transparency mandates.
 Basically, different municipalities live stream meetings that they are required to make available to constituents.

-For this type of meeting, you need to have enough bandwidth to share the meetings, but high quality isn’t overall important, with 800 kbps more than enough bandwidth.
+For this type of meeting, you need to have enough bandwidth to share the meetings, but high video quality isn’t overall important, with 800 kbps more than enough bandwidth.

 Music and Entertainment